MapsPeople/docs/src/web/v4/getting-started/directions.md

 }
 ```

-* In the `onSearch` method, attach a `click` event listener for each location appended to the search results list element and add the `getRoute` method as the callback function.
+Now, to make it more dynamic, we attach a `click` event listener in the `onSearch` method for each location appended to the search results list element.
+Then we add the `getRoute` method as the callback function.

 ```js
 // main.js